TheJacksonLaboratory/splicing-pipelines-nf/README.md

 cd splicing-pipelines-nf
 ```

-2) Then to execute on sumner, a user does the following bash script with the `slurm` `sbatch` command:
+2) Then to execute on sumner, inspect the `main.pbs` script and edit or uncomment the specific `nextflow` run you would like to run.
+To run the bash script using the `slurm` `sbatch` command:

 ```bash
 sbatch main.pbs